nishan9/Sudoku/README.md

 4. If yes, backtrack to the last entered number and try other numbers.
 5. Iterate through the implementation until the entire grid results in a total sum of 405.

-While this solution was successful and was able to solve every solvable puzzle in under a mere second.
-The algorithm struggled with unsolvable puzzles.
-As there are so many values to iterate over, to optimize this would be to
+While this solution was successful and was able to solve every solvable puzzle in under a mere second, the algorithm struggled with unsolvable puzzles given the excessively large problem space.
+To improve to this would be to reduce the problem space.

 ## My solution

-# Constraint Propagation
+### Constraint Propagation

 Constraint Propagation is a successful technique, where we describe the world in terms of decision variables that must be assigned values, we place explicit restriction on the values that are assigned henceforth.
 This leads to two assumptions about the problem (Kenneth, et al., 2006).